-Fall, Spring, RN-BSN The course focuses on a theoretical understanding of nursing concepts which are utilized in nurse-community processes while providing nursing services to individuals, families, communities, and aggregates of populations.
+The course focuses on a theoretical understanding of nursing concepts which are utilized in nurse-community processes while providing nursing services to individuals, families, communities, and aggregates of populations.
 The student will explore the role of the community health /public health nurse as an interdisciplinary collaborator with other members of the healthcare team.
 Changing healthcare systems and policies from a global perspective will be explored.
-Co- requisite: NUR 421.
+Pre- or Corequisite: NUR 421.

-NUR 421 Community/Public Health Nursing Practicum (3)
+Community/Public Health Nursing Practicum (3) NUR 421

 Practicum experience in community/public health nursing focusing on collaborative policy development, change, teachinglearning processes, the role, application of public health principles and nursing processes in the provision of nursing services with individuals/families and populations in a variety of community-based settings.
-Co- requisite: NUR 420.
+Pre- or Co- requisite: NUR 420.